 I hope there are no more eruptions from Calbuco.
 The heartbreaking devastation and misery caused by the earthquakes in Nepal covers world natural disasters for now.

-I bought a pass for buses that run daily to mountains and lakes in the Park and spent the day admiring the city and learning its layout.
-There’s an ice skating rink in the middle of town and a series of steep steps connecting each street to the next higher one – a good workout.
-The boardwalk along Nahuel Huapi Lake is glorious but the ash in the sky makes taking clear photos difficult.
+I bought a pass for buses that run to mountains and lakes in the Park and spent the day admiring the city and learning its layout.
+There’s an ice skating rink in the middle of town and a series of steps connecting each street to the next higher one.
+Nahuel Huapi Lake boardwalk is glorious, but ash-filled skies make taking photos difficult.

 Nahuel Huapi National Park covers 2,700 sq. miles in the Andes Mountains and is the oldest Park in Argentina.
 Its Mapuche name means “Island of the Tiger”.
 The Park has lush forests, islands, rivers, waterfalls, mountains, glaciers, volcanoes, and 20 lakes!
 There are three Andean natural environments in the Park – high rain forest, Patagonian forest, and Patagonian steppe.
 Altitudes range from 2,000 to 12,000 ft. above sea level.

-Nahuel Huapi National Park is a wildlife sanctuary and home to the rarely seen Huillin (river otter), southern Andean huemuls, small pudus (deer), foxes, cougars, guanacos, the endangered Austral spotted wildcat, and maras (rabbits).
-Birds in the park include woodpeckers, parakeets, parrots, geese, ducks, swans, cormorants, Chilean pigeons, the green backed firecrown hummingbird, and Andean condors.
+Nahuel Huapi National Park is a wildlife sanctuary and home to the rare Huillin (river otter), southern Andean huemuls, small pudus (deer), foxes, cougars, guanacos, the endangered Austral spotted wildcat, and maras (rabbits).
+Birds in the park include woodpeckers, parakeets, parrots, geese, ducks, swans, cormorants, Chilean pigeons, Andean condors, and the green backed firecrown hummingbird.

 Like other areas of Patagonia, Bariloche is a haven for sports and outdoor activities, no matter what time of year.
-The streets are lined with sports shops featuring equipment and clothing.
+Sports shops featuring equipment and clothing line the streets.
 Some activities enjoyed include:

 - Trekking and Hiking – 300+ miles of marked trails